 We work in collaboration with a range of partners including the National Institute for Health Research (NIHR), the National Ambulance Research Steering Group (NARSG), NHS organisations and academic institutions to engage in research that will improve health outcomes for the population.

-NWAS has a core Research and Development (R&D) Team that is led by Consultant Paramedic, Steve Bell, and consists of a Research Support Manager, Sandra Igbodo.
-We also currently have a Research Paramedic, Betty Pennington, who supports the PRESTO study.
+NWAS has a core Research & Development (R&D) Team that is led by Consultant Paramedic, Steve Bell, and consists of Research Support Manager, Sandra Igbodo, and a NIHR Research Paramedic, Betty Pennington.

 - Paramedic Acute Stroke Treatment Assessment (PASTA) Trial

-We also support student research and service evaluations that take place at the Trust.
+The R&D team also supports student research and service evaluation projects that take place at the Trust.